 When we have too much on-going stress, our cortisol levels are thrown off.
 The body doesn't have a chance to deflate and lower cortisol levels naturally like it’s supposed to.
 As a result, there's too much cortisol in our body and so we can't sleep and could run into health issues.

 Health Risks Associated with Chronically Elevated Cortisol Levels

-- Sleep problems and fatigue - cortisol interferes with other hormones that support sleep and energy (3)
+- Sleep problems and fatigue - cortisol interferes with other sleep inducing agents our body produces that support sleep and energy (3)

 - Weight gain - as cortisol increases appetite and tells the body to shift metabolism to store fat (2)

 - High blood pressure (1)

 - Low energy levels Issues with memory function (4) - cortisol interferes with memory and causes ‘brain fog’ (where your brain feels cloudy and you can’t think clearly)

 - Infections (5) - cortisol affects the immune system increasing the chances of infections in the body.

 Having high cortisol levels can really mess up our internal system and lead to health issues down the road, that’s why it’s important to reduce the levels, especially if it's difficult to sleep at night or if we feel stressed and anxious.

 7 Natural Ways To Reduce Your Cortisol Levels